deathworlders/online/content/books/deathworlders/chapter-63-torn.md

 “I can’t sleep.”

 “...No.
 Me either.”
 Powell sat back and groaned, massaging his bruised shoulders.
-He always bore a few pressure bruises and pinch marks from his suit, uncomplainingly but always there. “...And I’d to *terrible* fookin’ things for a drink right about now.”
+He always bore a few pressure bruises and pinch marks from his suit, uncomplainingly but always there. “...And I’d do *terrible* fookin’ things for a drink right about now.”

 “...Tea?”
 Costello suggested.